-The NYS-AIMH offers our membership the prospect to become involved in committees and other volunteer opportunities.
-Committees are forming now and include:
+The NYS-AIMH invites members to become involved in committees and other volunteer opportunities.

 If you are interested in joining any of these committees, please contact us at firstname.lastname@example.org.

 The Development Committee will research possible grant opportunities and organizational partnerships.
 They will plan one or more regional fundraising events in 2016, and would welcome your participation.
 NYS-AIMH always welcomes private gifts to support our work.

 Members of this committee assist in developing and implementing fundraising efforts for the Association.

 The Training and Professional Development committee supports NYS-AIMH in developing, coordinating, and implementing training and educational opportunities sponsored by the NYS-AIMH throughout the year.
 An integral role of the committee is to identify members of the interprofessional workforce and stakeholders within their communities that are involved with children ages 0-5 and families.
 Developing programming that focuses on the professional development needs of practitioners and relates to the endorsement competencies is an important aspect of our work.
 The aim of the program committee is to support the relational and social/emotional development of infant and young children’s mental health through supporting